-rodzilla-world asked: I have asked this question in other places, but still have a few unexplained issues.
+rodzilla-world said: I have asked this question in other places, but still have a few unexplained issues.
 About all this talk of terraforming Mars: I was under the impression that Mars lost whatever atmosphere it may have once had because of the planet's smaller size, meaning not enough gravity to "hold onto" it.
 The other theory I read about involved Mars' magnetic field.
 So how would it be possible to recreate livable conditions, now?

 Mars actually does have an atmosphere.
 It’s very very very very tenuous, but there’s something there (Think about it this way, the surface of the Earth has the pressure of ~101 kilopascals (that’s 101,000 pascals), whereas Mars has ~600 pascals.
 Big difference, but I would still call it an atmosphere.
 The planet is 1/4 the size of Earth, but it should still have enough gravity to “hold on” to some of the heavier gases (carbon dioxide, methane, etc).
 If you’re talking about H, or He, then yeah, that might not be enough gravity to hold on it.
 But that goes the same for Earth.
 H and He are light in general.